 What can I make today, that may also come in handy later in the week when schedules are a little more hectic?

 This is a question we have asked ourselves throughout our journey with October Unprocessed.
 We decided that whatever we make, it must be delicious, simple, and use fresh, seasonal produce.
 This Farmers’ Market Sweet Pepper Soup, from chef Tamara Murphy is an absolute favorite this time of year.

-- a few glugs (3-4 tablespoons) extra virgin olive oil, plus more for drizzling
+- 3 tbsp (a few glugs) extra virgin olive oil plus a little more for drizzling

 - ½ cup fresh orange juice

 - 1 large ripe tomato seeded and diced

 - 4 cups vegetable broth

 - 3 sprigs of fresh tarragon leaves removed and chopped

 - In a large sauté pan, heat the olive oil over medium-high heat to the point of fragrance (meaning it’s not smoking, but you’ll hear tttssscchhh when the onion hits the pan).
 Add the onion and garlic.
 Turn the heat down to medium-low and cook for about 10 minutes, or until the onion is translucent.